How to create a better tango embrace – the secret of Arm Spirals

-We usually get a lot of information in classes about how the embrace should feel – both in terms of technique and emotion.
+We usually get a lot of information while learning tango about how the embrace should feel – both in terms of technique and emotion.
 But there are many reasons for us to lose focus during the dance, and our tango embrace migh suffer because of them.

 Preserving the quality of your tango embrace

 Imagine trying to stay relaxed and enjoy the dance while paying attention to your partner, finding your interpretation of the music, keeping in mind that the elbow on the close side of the embrace is not coming down so it won’t block the pivot…